 At KIM+ONO, we look at self care as an all-encompassing pursuit.
 It’s not just about feeling physically well, but also mentally well and spiritually well.
 It’s about taking care of ourselves from the inside out so that as we sway through our day, our inner and outer worlds are aligned.
 It’s about caring for our community just as much as we care for our families and ourselves.
 So when this unprecedented time surprised all of us, we naturally started thinking about how this would affect our collective well-being.

 If you are feeling any sort of anxiety or depression during this time, you are absolutely not alone.
 Whether or not you’ve experienced these feelings before, this time can bring up a lot of emotions, triggers, and feelings of anxiety.
 Even if you don’t know anyone who’s sick and even if you’re naturally a homebody, staying at home and isolating from others can take its toll.
-So today in the journal, we wanted to list out some helpful tips from both the CDC and the Mayo Clinic on how to practice self care during a time of anxiety.
+So today in the journal, we wanted to list out some helpful self care practices and tips for managing stress and anxiety from both the CDC and the Mayo Clinic.
 We hope every kimono style you own helps you to feel good of course, but wellness truly starts by finding an inner sense of well-being, and according to the experts, these tips can help.

 Whether it’s to deal with anxiety, or just to boost your mood in general, the basics are essential helpers in feeling more like yourself.
 While we do believe that self care is foundational and happens from the inside out, sometimes there are outer level things you can do to give yourself a head start.
 The Mayo Clinic recommends the basics: eat plenty of healthy food to energize and nourish you, drink plenty of water to stay hydrated (especially during this challenging time), get enough sleep (seven to eight hours each night), and exercise when you can.
 These simple steps may not “cure” your anxiety, but they are curative in their own way.
 They’ll help you to reset your body to help reset your mind.
 And if you’re not sure how to create the best environment for a good night of rest, read up on our journal post here, slip into your favorite pink kimono, and get ready to hit the sheets.